dmxunlimit/tools/wso2is-setup/README.md

 3. Docker runtime should be installed in the system,

-## How to run
+### How to run

-download the script.
+Download the script.
 `curl -L https://git.io/JR4vo -o startup.sh && chmod 755 startup.sh`

-run the script.
+Run the script.
 `./startup.sh`

 https://user-images.githubusercontent.com/20121821/128667869-d874ae92-6a35-4674-8809-dbca08611631.mp4